Each student is supposed to

 - analyze real life problems

-- solve the problem using graph theory methods
+- solve the problem using methods of discrete mathematics

 - give an interpretation of the theoretical results in the terms of the original problems